ibm-cloud-docs/AnalyticsEngine/unsupported-operations.md

 {: #ae1.2-hive-llap}

 Currently, you can't resize a cluster created using the `AE 1.2 Hive LLAP` software package.
 You need to plan your cluster size before you create the  cluster and specify the required number of nodes at the time you provision the {{site.data.keyword.iae_full_notm}} service instance.

+## All `AE` clusters: Software packages installed only from the centOS repository

+The package-admin tool can only install software packages from the centOS repository.

+For security reasons, you should use the `package-admin` tool to install, update, or remove operating system packages from the centOS repository.

+## All AE cluster versions: OS packages lost after reboot

+OS packages that are installed through the package-admin tool will not persist if the host machine is rebooted.
+These packages need to be installed again.